geisterfurz007/getting-started/README.md

 ## 1. Searching
 You will face issues when working on your project that you want to find solutions for.
 "How do I read user input from the commandline in python" might work for google. "input python" is much shorter and chances are you will get the same result.
 Generally try to use the 2-4 main keywords of what you are searching for + the language or framework you are working in.
-This might not make a big difference in the beginning, the more this will make a difference.
+This might not make a big difference in the beginning, the more specialized your questions become, the more will this make a difference.

 Don't give up if the first search didn't turn up what you wanted.
 Try different keywords, different combinations and open the first few links and read through them.
 Even if they are not what you want now, they might be relevant later or show you stuff that you think is going to be useful further on!